YugAjmera/navros_pkg/README.md

 Execute everything in different tabs :
+* Change the [urdf file](https://github.com/YugAjmera/navros_pkg/blob/master/urdf/car.urdf.xacro) as per the dimensions of your robot.

 1. To view the model in Gazebo: `roslaunch navros_pkg urdf_gazebo_view.launch `.
 Before this launch any of this or your custom environment: